thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Prerequisite

 The deserialization process is done in two steps.
-The first step is decoding your CSV into a collection of records.
-This part is already handle by the package.
-The second step is a denormalization process which we will focuse on.
-The process is geared toward converting record into DTO or objects without complex logic in their constructors.
+The first step is decoding your CSV record into a PHP `array`, this part is already handle by the package.
+The second step is a denormalization process which will convert your `array` into an object.
+This is the part we will focus on.
+The process is geared toward converting records into DTO or objects without complex logic in their constructors.

 <p class="message-notice">The mechanism relies on PHP's <code>Reflection</code>
 feature.
 It does not use the class constructor to perform the conversion.